Views expressed by the host on this program, riveting a nation, rallying a nation.

 So what is Clyburn talking about here?

-Well, we all know I'm asking rhetorically.
+Well, we all know, I'm asking rhetorically.

-But the thing about this is he has a daughter named Stake.
+But the thing about this is he has a daughter named Stake, and she is a commissioner on the FCC.

 Stake's a nickname.

-Mignon Claibert, she is on the FCC.
+Mignon Clyburn, she is on the FCC.

 She's a commissioner.

-Well, if if Clyburn's daughter is on the FCC and he's running around talking about people will control the airwaves unless we speak up.
+Well, if Clyburn's daughter is on the FCC and he's running around talking about people will control the airwaves unless we speak up.

 Nothing to do with the airwaves.

-In fact, when this is all said and done, you know, now that this kid's confessed.
+In fact, when this is all said and done, you know, now that this kid's confessed, this ought to be said and done two or three months.

 There's no reason this case to go on for a year.